tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 * CJS and ES modules **just work** without new extensions, extra ceremony, or excessive scaffolding
-* Performance is generally on par or better than existing CJS module loading
+* Performance is generally on par with existing CJS module loading
 * Performance is significantly improved for ES modules over transpilation workflows
 * Change JS grammars for Script and Module to be unambiguous
 * Determine grammar of `.js` files by parsing as one grammar and falling back to others